ItzDepstRT/USB-Minecraft/README.md

 # USB-Minecraft for Original Mineraft
 MultiMC
 [Plug & Play All MC Versions] An portable USB Minecraft installation for traveling with MultiMC and java in it.
 Just plug the Flash Drive in random computer and you are able to play just fine.
+NO SYS PERMS NEEDED

 # Tutorial: EN